d3cod3/Mosaic/README.md

 ```

 Now you're ready to compile Mosaic!
 Load the .qbs project in QTCreator and compile it.
 Or just enter in Mosaic folder and run a make Release.

+# CONTRIBUTING, WRITING PLUGINS ( YEAH! )

+Contributing to the project adding new objects is relatively easy, as ofxVisualProgramming is at the core of [Mosaic](https://github.com/d3cod3/Mosaic) software, i've implemented a plugin mechanism based on [Pugg](http://pugg.sourceforge.net/), in order to facilitate the extension and the creation of new objects/nodes to add at the ofxVisualProgramming/Mosaic default objects/nodes library. (see objects/nodes list below)

+You can find the repo of the plugin template here: [Mosaic-Plugin](https://github.com/d3cod3/Mosaic-Plugin), with some generic objects templates and more detailed info in the readme.

 # SCREENSHOTS